Eight top ways to make money from your home

 There are other less exciting ways to make money from your home.
 Most mortgage providers will allow you to take a payment holiday if you need a break from your mortgage for a couple of months.
 However, do remember that you are adding to the debt, so you’ll pay back more over time.
 You could also consider taking a second charge on your home, though this is more for circumstances of genuine distress and interest rates tend to be high.
 A good mortgage adviser can help.

-There is no reason why your home should lie idle over the summer just because you are, so give it a try – one way or another it may pay for your summer holiday.
+There is no reason why your home should lie idle, so give it a try – like the Queen, it may help with the upkeep of one’s home.